-Cropping in Affinity Photo iPad
+How to Crop in Affinity Photo iPad?

-Cropping is a very basic photo editing technique used to improve the composition of your photos.
+Cropping can be used to improve the composition of your photos.
 It involves removing unwanted parts of an image, such as excess background or foreground.
 When done correctly, cropping can make a big difference in the overall look of your photo.

 Affinity Photo for iPad allows you to crop freely or create custom, proportional ratios.
 You may select conventional print sizes or craft pixel-accurate custom crop areas for print or web distribution.

-Let’s have a look at the different settings in the context toolbar one after the other.
+Let’s have a look at these different settings one after the other.
 First let’s check out the different crop modes.

 Crop modes determine the technique of the behavior of cropping tool located in the bottom toolbar in Affinity Photo iPad.